 - Day 1–10: We build your account list inside your chosen geography.
 Accounts begin loading into your list.

-- Day 10–20: Training (in-field or virtual, depending on your location).
+- Day 10–20: Training begins in the field or virtually, depending on your location.
 You go out with a senior tech on real accounts.

 - Day 20–60: Accounts continue to load until your full package is delivered.
 You build your weekly routine.

-- Day 60+: Fully operational.
-You are servicing a complete route, collecting monthly billing, and deciding whether to hold at your current size or add accounts.
+- Day 60+: You are fully operational, servicing the route, collecting monthly billing, and deciding whether to hold your current size or add more accounts.

 Related Reading from Superior Pool Routes